AliMino/e-commerce/README.md

 - All tenants databases are hosted together.
 - Stateful (Session-based) authentication is used.

-[^firstparty]: First-party packages are most-likely to be pre-installed with laravel.
 [^req_1]: Merchants allowed only for their stores.

 ---